 In brief:

-Examples of the Southern Appalachian Rich Cove Forest are beautiful, especially in the Spring, when it has a lush look, especially in the shrub layer and field layer.
+Examples of the Cove Forest are beautiful, especially in the Spring, when it has a lush look, especially in the shrub layer and field layer.
 Here one can see plants, particularly some ferns and wildflowers, found nowhere else at Rock Creek Park, growing alongside more commonly encountered plants.
-Thanks to the relatively fertile, well-drained soils—somewhat rare at the park—the Southern Appalachian Rich Cove Forest has a greater diversity of native plants than almost any other upland community at Rock Creek Park.
+Thanks to the relatively fertile, well-drained soils—somewhat rare at the park—the Cove Forest has a greater diversity of native plants than almost any other upland community at Rock Creek Park.

 Plant Life